- June 13, 2020

 - Reliable technology.
 It’s important to send workers home with reliable computers and technology, rather than digging out an old laptop from ten years ago.
 This can help to prevent frustration as workers won’t have the quick access to the IT support they once had.
 Working with the latest technology can also help to increase productivity.
+I had recently had my epicanthoplasty and that had to get he top in line technology so that I would not strain my eyes.
 More time can be spent working and less trouble-shooting.
 Noise-cancelling headphones are also perfect for when your workers must spent a lot of time on the telephone chatting with customers or fellow colleagues.
 Other equipment to consider can be wireless keyboards and mouses, and even a second screen.

 - Workspace options.
 In the beginning it may be overwhelming for a worker to set up their workstation.
 Some people live in small spaces.
 It’s important to consider the schedule of other family members, and to choose a quiet spot with a door that closes.
 Computers should be placed in a secure spot away from pets or curious eyes, particularly if the employee works on sensitive client data.

 - Differing work styles.
 What works for one person may not work for another.
 Some people love to work surrounded by noise at a cafe, while others prefer a quiet environment at home.
 Many enjoy listening to music.
 Some employees may wish to have the same working schedule they had while working in the office, while others may wish to break their workday into two parts.
 The key is to have employees work during their most productive moments.
 Managers need to be open to what the employees want.